 What to expect when you visit Lacock

-We're delighted to have reopened the abbey grounds, cloister and Fox Talbot Museum at Lacock, with social distancing measures in place.
+The abbey grounds at Lacock are now open for local visits only, in line with government guidance and with social distancing measures in place.
 Here's what to expect, and how to book your visit.

 To keep everyone safe, we have social distancing measures in place which mean your visit may be slightly different than what you're used to:

 - There is a sign-posted, one-way route around the abbey grounds.
 Please follow the signs.

 - Toilets, including accessible toilets, are open by the Stables cafe (in the village) and in the abbey courtyard.
 We will be cleaning these throughout the day and may need to close them temporarily.